Best of Both Worlds: Multimodal Reasoning and Generation via Unified Discrete Flow Matching: Impact Statement

 This work presents a unified multimodal generative system that combines high-level understanding with high-fidelity visual generation.
 Such systems can enhance accessibility, creativity, and productivity by enabling natural multimodal interaction, supporting educational and design workflows, and improving human–computer interfaces.
 Our parameter-efficient training approach can also reduce computational cost compared to large-scale end-to-end retraining, potentially lowering environmental impact.

 At the same time, improved generation and editing capabilities introduce risks.
-High-quality multimodal synthesis can be misused for deceptive media manipulation, and precise editing may enable subtle alterations that are difficult to detect.
-Biases in pretrained vision–language backbones may propagate into generated outputs, leading to stereotypical or harmful representations.
-Our reference-based multimodal preference alignment aims to improve faithfulness and controllability by learning relative preferences under shared conditioning.
-This may help reduce spurious correlations and limit amplification of dataset-specific artifacts when preference data is balanced.
-However, alignment quality depends on the diversity and representativeness of supervision signals, and misuse risks remain.
-Responsible deployment should therefore include safeguards such as content moderation, bias evaluation, and transparency mechanisms (e.g., watermarking or provenance tracking).
+High-quality multimodal synthesis can be misused for deceptive media manipulation and precise editing may enable subtle alterations that are difficult to detect.
+Biases in pretrained vision–language backbones may also propagate into generated outputs, leading to stereotypical or harmful representations.

+Our reference-based multimodal preference alignment in stage III aims to improve faithfulness and controllability by learning relative preferences under shared conditioning.
+This can help reduce spurious correlations and limit the amplification of dataset-specific artifacts when preference data is more balanced.
+However, alignment quality depends on the diversity and representativeness of the supervision signals, and misuse risks remain.
+Responsible deployment should therefore include safeguards such as content moderation, bias evaluation, and transparency mechanisms (\eg watermarking or provenance tracking).